Choosing the Best Credit Card for You

 Evaluate your needs.
 Determining whether you typically carry a monthly balance, use the card frequently, want to transfer a balance, or strive for great rewards will help you decide which card meets your needs.

 Read the fine print.
 Charges and fees can be hidden in the fine print.
-Be sure to read everything in the offer before signing up.
+Be sure to read everything in the offer before you apply.

 Reward yourself.
 Different cards offer different rewards and varying reward point levels.
-Consider what you purchase most and compare it with the points you can earn on those purchases.
+Consider what you purchase most and compare it with the rewards you can earn on those purchases.

 With the AAA Member Rewards Visa® credit card, you can turn everyday purchases into unlimited rewards.
-Earn triple points on qualifying AAA purchases and travel, double points on gas, grocery, and drug store purchases, and 1 point per $1 spent on everything else – with no annual fee!
+Earn triple points on qualifying AAA and travel purchases, double points on gas, grocery store, and drug store purchases, and 1 point per $1 spent on everything else – with no annual fee!

 For information about rates, fees, other costs and benefits associated with the use of this credit card or to apply, apply online, stop by your local AAA office, or call toll-free 1-866-665-3581 today and get even more value from your AAA membership.
 This credit card program is issued and administered by Bank of America, N.A.

 The article and information provided herein are for informational purposes only and are not intended as a substitute for professional advice.